LMacPhail/labour-mru/README.md

 ## Setup

 This is a React app with TypeScript.
-To get started, run `yarn install` and `yarn start` - the app should then be running at `localhost:3000`.
+To get started, run `yarn install` and `yarn start` - the frontend app should then be running at `localhost:3000`.

+To get the server running, go into the folder `./server` and run `node server.js`;

 ## Testing